DeveloperPixel0/BananaModManager/README.md

 # Banana Mod Manager
 ![Preview](https://i.imgur.com/LMQKYb0.png)

+# WINDOWS DEFENDER FALSELY DETECTS IT AS A VIRUS!

 This program will install custom mods into Capuchin automatically, and can be re-run in order to update the mods

 The program currently supports